danbev/learning-v8/README.md

 ```
 So, we returned an empty/null value from our function and the leads to the
 undefined value to be returned.
 Just noting this as I'm not sure if it is
-important of not but CustomArguments has a destructor that will be called
+important or not but CustomArguments has a destructor that will be called
 when the `FunctionCallbackArguments` instance goes out of scope:
 ```
 template <typename T>